Demographics of Liverpool: Country of birth

+At least 1,000 residents of Liverpool were born in the following countries:

+Languages

+The most common main languages spoken in Liverpool according to the 2021 census are shown below.

 Religion

 Overview

 Due to thousands of migrants and sailors passing through Liverpool over the centuries, the city now has a religious diversity which is reflected in its equally diverse collection of religious buildings.
 At the time of the 2001 census, 79.5% of the city's population were Christian, 1.4% were Muslim, 0.6% were Jewish, 0.3% were Buddhist, 0.3% were Hindu, and 0.1% were Sikh.
 Just over 0.1% of individuals collectively belonged to other faiths whilst 9.7% claimed to be non-religious and 8.1% opted not to reveal their religion.